asgardphp/docs/autoloader.md

 <a name="preloading-files"></a>
 ##Preloading files

-//todo preload is only to enable preload.
-Need to call preloadDir preloadFile
+To enable or disable preloading:

+	$autoloader->preload(true); #or false

-You can ask the autoloader to analyse a folder's files whose names start with a capital to help it find global classes:
+You can then ask the autoloader to analyse a folder's files whose names start with a capital to help it find global classes:

 	$autoloader->preloadDir('classes/');